Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/README.md

   - **Repeated Kindergarten:** The student was enrolled in kindergarten in the prior school year
   - **Unknown:** The student did not have a prior care setting recorded in the official test file from Maryland State Department of Education
   - **Other Pre-K**

+If we had data on the quality of instruction within these prior care programs, then we could pinpoint exactly which areas require improvement.
+Longitudinal and latitudinal data for the schools would also allow us to determine whether certain geographic areas fare better in kindergarten readiness.
+Another piece of data that would be useful is the change over time in kindergarten readiness so that we could analyze whether prior care programs should continue what they are doing or not.

 ## Data Question - Analysis
 This analysis uses Microsoft Excel to answer the following questions: